useronetestgitcollab/TestCollabRepo/README.md

 =======
 This is the first commit that's going to get rebased onto master using interactive rebase.
 >>>>>>> 2a64384 (First commit used for rebase -i)

+## Exercise 8

+Testing git pull.
+This commit will be pushed to remote.
+The other user, who has a commit that's not pushed to remote, will run git pull.
+We should see a merge happening afterwards.